 - A. An administrator shall ensure that:

-- 1. A patient is treated with dignity, respect, and consideration;
+- A patient is treated with dignity, respect, and consideration;

 - 2. A patient is not subjected to:

-- a.
-Abuse;

-- b.
-Neglect;

 - c.
-Exploitation;
+Abuse:

 - d.
-Coercion;
+Neglect;

 - e.
-Manipulation;
+Financial or other exploitation;

 - f.
-Sexual abuse;
+Coercion;

 - g.
-Sexual assault;
+Manipulation;

 - h.
-Seclusion;
+Sexual abuse;

 - i.
-Restraint;
+Sexual assault;

 - j.
-Retaliation for submitting a complaint to the Department or another entity; or
+Seclusion;

 - k.
+Humiliation;

+- I. Restraint, if not necessary to prevent imminent harm to self or others;

+- m.
+Retaliation for participation in an internal or external investigation submitting a complaint to the Department or another entity; or

+- n.
 Misappropriation of personal and private property by an outpatient treatment center's personnel member, employee, volunteer, or student; and

-- 3. A patient or the patient's representative:
+- B. A patient or the patient's legal representative:

+- Except in an emergency, either consents to or refuses treatment;

+- 2. May refuse or withdraw consent for treatment before treatment is initiated;

+- Except in an emergency, is informed of alternatives to a proposed psychotropic medication or surgical procedure and associated risks and possible complications of a proposed psychotropic medication or surgical procedure;

+- 4. Is informed of the following:

 - a.
-Except in an emergency, either consents to or refuses treatment;

-- b.
-May refuse or withdraw consent for treatment before treatment is initiated;

-- Except in an emergency, is informed of alternatives to a proposed psychotropic medication or surgical procedure and associated risks and possible complications of a proposed psychotropic medication or surgical procedure.;

-- d.
-Is informed of the following:

-- I. The outpatient treatment center's policy on health care directives, and
+The outpatient treatment center's policy on health

-- II.
-The member complaint process;
+care directives, and